The Day Rehabilitation Program has experience with various types of illnesses and injuries.

 How does Children’s make sure we are giving high-quality care?

 - We give complete care in a team-based approach.
-The team includes doctors, nurses, therapists, social worker, certified teacher and vocational rehab counselor.
+The team includes doctors, nurses, therapists, social worker, certified teachers and vocational rehab counselor.

 - Our team has special training to help pediatric patients recover after serious pediatric conditions, such as brain and spinal cord injuries.